passelig/WebProgramming/README.md

 <br>

 ![API in Browser](images/ThermometerInBrowser.png) <br>
-11. Debug the webpage with Console in "More tools -> Developer Tools" in chrome
+11. Debug the webpage with Console in "More tools -> Developer Tools" in chrome<br><br>
 ![javascriptConsole.png](images/javascriptConsole.png)